 Key Procedures and Card Access

-At check-in, you will receive and sign for your room and mailbox keys (residents of apartments and suites will receive additional keys).
-It is your responsibility to always lock your room, suite, and apartment doors when you are not there even for a short period of time.
+At check-in, you will receive and sign for your room and mailbox keys (residents of apartments will receive additional keys).
+It is your responsibility to always lock your room and apartment doors when you are not there even for a short period of time.
 This helps insure the safety of our residents and their personal property.

 According to Ithaca College policy, you should carry your Ithaca College ID Card at all times.
-You should also keep your room key (and your suite and apartment key) with you to prevent being locked out.
+You should also keep your room key (and apartment key) with you to prevent being locked out.

 Students who prop open entrance doors, disable locking mechanisms, or by any means allow non-residents access to a residence hall other than as his or her guest compromise the effectiveness of the security system.
 Any of these acts will result in judicial action.